Daniel Immerwahr

 Research:

-- All That Is Solid Bursts into Flame: Capitalism and Fire in the Nineteenth-Century United States, Past and Present, preprint
+- All That Is Solid Bursts into Flame: Capitalism and Fire in the Nineteenth-Century United States, Past and Present

 - Burning Down the House: Slavery and Arson in America, Journal of American History, preprint